 Concept and Significance of Space

-2. Significance of Space in IR:
+2. Importance of Space in IR:

-3. Emerging Challenges and Opportunities:
+3. New Challenges and Opportunities:

 Spatial Dimensions of International Relations (IR):